HaroldObasi/multi-term/README.md

 | Undo, redo and other keyboard shortcuts                   |  Ongoing ⏳   |
 | Scroll Support (Vertical, and horizontal)                 |  Ongoing ⏳   |

-## Installation

-Instructions on how to install and run the text editor will be provided once the packaging is complete.

 ## Contributing